-Immediately east of the spill weir was a wharf with a coal pen for the temporary storage of coal destined for nearby Meadow Mill or one of the other village mills.
-The site is currenly obscured by an overgrown mound.
+Immediately east of the spill weir was a coal pen for the temporary storage of coal destined for nearby Meadow Mill or one of the other village mills.
+A tree-lined track still links the pen with Eastington village.
+The site is currenly obscured by an overgrown mound, but some large stones are visible.
 During a trade depression in 1843, local mill owner Charles Hooper arranged for 200 tons of stone to be landed here.
-Those out of work were thus able to earn some money breaking the stone for the roads, and there were no disturbances in Eastington like those recorded elsewhere at that time.
+Those out of work were thus able to earn some money breaking the stone for the roads.
+This helped to reduce poverty at a very difficult time for the woollen cloth trade, and there were no disturbances in Eastington like those recorded elsewhere at that time.

 The Back Brook also gave vessels access to a wharf serving the district workhouse, built in the 1830s to serve a group of local parishes.
 Barges delivered stone to be broken up by the inhabitants for use on local roads.

 In 1882, the Stroudwater manager expressed great concern when he found that a new drain into the canal came from a building that was being prepared for smallpox patients.
 Furthermore, part of the Back Brook had been taken up for confining ducks, and he threatened to run a boat into the structure to knock it down.